 Criminal Law I

-NOTE: This course has two different course descriptions.
+NOTE: This course has multiple, different course descriptions.
 Make sure you read the correct one for the section in which you wish to register.

 • Course Number: LAW-148